Charles James Fox: The Regency Crisis

 There was more than naked thirst for power in Fox's seemingly hypocritical Tory assertion.
 Fox believed that the King's illness was permanent, and therefore that George III was, constitutionally speaking, dead.
 To challenge the Prince of Wales's right to succeed him would be to challenge fundamental contemporary assumptions about property rights and primogeniture.
-Pitt, on the other hand, considered the King's madness temporary (or, at least, hoped that it would be), and thus saw the throne as temporarily unoccupied rather than vacant.
+Pitt, on the other hand, considered the King's madness temporary (or, at least, hoped that it would be), and thus saw the throne not as vacant but as merely temporarily unoccupied.

 While Fox drew up lists for his proposed Cabinet under the new Prince Regent, Pitt spun out the legalistic debates over the constitutionality of and precedents for instituting a regency, as well as the actual process of drawing up a Regency Bill and navigating it through Parliament.
-He negotiated a number of restrictions on the powers of the Prince of Wales as regent (which would later provide the basis of the Regency Act of 1811), but the bill finally passed the Commons on 12 February.
+He negotiated a number of restrictions on the powers of the Prince of Wales as regent (which would later provide the basis of the Regency Act 1811), but the bill finally passed the Commons on 12 February.
 As the Lords too prepared to pass it, they learned that the King's health was improving and decided to postpone further action.
-The King soon regained lucidity in time to prevent the establishment of his son's regency and the elevation of Fox to the premiership, and, on 23 April, a service of thanksgiving was conducted at St Paul's in honour of George III's return to health.
+The king soon regained lucidity in time to prevent the establishment of his son's regency and the elevation of Fox to the premiership, and, on 23 April, a service of thanksgiving was conducted at St Paul's in honour of George III's return to health.
 Fox's opportunity had passed.